You can add up to eight discs to your Cloud Server and you can choose from two grades of storage:

 Add discbutton, choose the size and type of disc you want, and click the green

 Add new discbutton.
-Note that changing the label of a disc doesn’t affect how your operating system will see it.
+Please note that you can change the label of the disc to whatever you want, it won’t affect how your operating system sees it.

 /dev/vda, with subsequent discs labelled